lewisojile/ruby-gem-sample/README.md

 # Foodie Sample Gem

 Welcome to my foodie gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/foodie`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Build locally
 - Run the command: 'bundle install --deployment'
 - NB: Command requires a .gemspec manifest in the projects root